Testing, contact tracing, and case management are key factors in addressing and preventing the spread of COVID-19 in our community.

-Students who have COVID-like symptoms or who think they have been exposed to the virus should not be tested through MAP.
+Students who have COVID-like symptoms should not be tested through MAP.
 Eugene-Springfield based students are able to receive a COVID-19 test at various locations around the city.
 Students in Portland can be tested at their health care provider or Portland State University through the UO and PSU partnership.
 OIMB students can be tested through the North Bend Medical Center.

 Students should not go to the hospital emergency room (ER) solely to get a test.
 Please do go to the ER or call 911 if you are experiencing severe symptoms.

 Testing for asymptomatic individuals is currently available for free through the UO Monitoring and Assessment Program.

 Students living off campus who are tested at University Health Services (UHS) or off-campus laboratories will be billed through their health insurance.
 UHS accepts almost all major insurance carriers.
 If a student has insurance with a carrier that is not accepted, UHS will either see them anyway if they are willing to incur out-of-network costs or help the student find a local provider who participates in their network.

 The Families First Coronavirus Response Act (FFCRA) states that all forms of public and private insurance, including self-funded plans, must now cover FDA-approved COVID-19 tests and costs associated with diagnostic testing with no cost-sharing, as long as the test is deemed medically appropriate by an attending health care provider.
 Contact your health insurance company to confirm coverage.
 More information on coverage of COVID-19 testing in Oregon is available from the Oregon.GOV COVID-19 consumer health insurancewebpage.

 Testing Information for Faculty and Staff

 Is the UO offering COVID-19 testing to staff and faculty?